webbmaistro/flowdrop/content/blog/how-to-automate-emails-from-google-sheets.md

     answer: "Flowdrop supports Gmail and Outlook, so you can send emails through your preferred email service."
 ---

-# How To Automate Emails From Google Sheets

 Sending custom emails to your whole list, one by one?
 There's a better way.

 Let me show you how to turn your Google Sheet into an email system that sends custom messages to everyone on your list.
 No code, no stress.